snuq/VSEQF/Readme.md

    While in grab mode, press the alt key to toggle between ripple, ripple-pop, and normal mode.
    Ripple mode will move all sequences after the grabbed sequence the same amount.
    Ripple-Pop will allow you to move a sequence above and out of a line, automatically closing the gap left behind.
 This will only operate when one sequence is grabbed.
+   Enable the 'Ripple Edit Markers' option to cause markers to behave by ripple rules as well.

 * __Grab Multiple With Right-Click Drag__